Spring Skiing by Nessa Dziemian

 What is your background in skiing?

-How did you get into illustrating?
+How did you get into Illustrating?

 How are art and skiing related for you now?

-I feel like I still have a lot of the inspiration that I had as a kid.
-I remember going to sleep and seeing the snow cats on the mountain and I would be like "oh I wonder if the groomers are all seeing the animal skiing right now".
-Or when I would go tree skiing and it was so quiet that it felt like something magical was present.
-So I feel like a lot of the drawing I do is inspired by all the play that I did as a kid.
-I create stories, about my own skiing and the challenges, almost like creating little fantasies.
-An example is one time we were early season touring and the the snow was pretty low and we were up on the glacier where there were crevases that were hidden below the fall line.
-I was skiing and didn't notice that there was a crevass like right in front of me so I had to jump over and I landed on the other side completely fine but I remember creating the story of like "what's in the crevass and what else do you not know?"
-I think the answers to that type of curiosity needs to be fantasy and I find that's really fun for me.
-It's silly and not serious.
+Now that I’m not skiing as much as I’d like to, I feel like I still have a lot of inspiration from my memories of my imagination.
+As a kid, I remember I’d see the snow cats grooming on the mountain, and I’d think that maybe the groomers could see all the animals skiing.
+Or, when I would go tree skiing and it was so quiet that it felt like something magical was present.
+So, I feel like a lot of the drawing I do is inspired by all the play that I did as a kid.I create stories, about my own skiing adventures and the challenges, almost like creating little fantasies.
+An example is one time we were early season touring and the the snow was pretty low up on Blackcomb glacier.
+There were small crevasses that were hidden below some of the fall line.
+I was skiing and didn't notice that there was a crevasse like right in front of me, so I had to jump over and I landed on the other side completely fine.
+But, I remember creating this story like "what's in the crevasse, and what’s something weird that can be down there?"
+I think the answers to those type of curiosity kinda makes it fun for me and helps inspire things to draw.
+It's all silly and not serious.
 Skiing can get serious sometimes, I think just taking that away and remembering that we're all just playing is important.